yanghengqiang/45/Game-Architecture.md

 The game runs on a **NodeJS** environment using **Socket.IO** to create a WebSocket server listening on port **3000** (by default).

-There's also a **ExpressJS** setup serving a simple HTTP service that displays `index.html`, which has the Canvas element used to render the game and some client side Javascript to coummunicate with the WebSocket server.
+There's also a **ExpressJS** setup serving a simple HTTP service that displays `index.html`, which has the Canvas element used to render the game and some client side Javascript to communicate with the WebSocket server.

 # Project Structure
 This project has 3 main parts: